 Step 4 of 6

-Turn now to the red cards and ask the question which problems and risks the user is facing while achieving his / her objectives, reaching results, taking actions and finding for the best decisions.
-Which are the user’s efforts, costs, obstacles, problems, uncertainties and so on, in short the user’s pains which keep him awake at night?
-Place the corresponding red card close to the related objective, result, action or decision.
+Turn now to the red cards and ask the question of which problems and risks the user is facing while achieving his / her objectives, reaching results, taking actions, and finding the best decisions.
+Which are the user’s efforts, costs, obstacles, problems, uncertainties, and so on, in short, the user’s pains which keep him awake at night?
+Place the corresponding red card close to the related objective, result, action, or decision.